Differentially private inference via noisy optimization: Inference via noisy variance estimators

 \section{Inference via noisy variance estimators}

-We now show how to leverage our results on asymptotic normality of the private estimators $\theta^{(K)}$, obtained from either noisy gradient descent or noisy Newton's method, to construct confidence regions for $\theta_0$.
-We will present two asymptotically valid construction based on these ideas.
+We now show how to leverage our results on asymptotic normality of the private estimators, obtained from either noisy gradient descent or noisy Newton's method, to construct confidence regions for $\theta_0$.